umodoc/editor/README.md

 ### Contributors

-The development of Umo Editor would not be possible without contributions from the community.
-Below is a list of contributors who have contributed code to Umo Editor.
-We thank and honor them for their contributions:
+The development of Umo Editor could not have been possible without the support of the community.
+Below is the list of contributors who have contributed code to Umo Editor.
+We extend our thanks to them:

 <p>
 <a href="https://github.com/umodoc/editor/graphs/contributors" target="_blank">